How to Choose a Gate Access Control System

 When you’re thinking about a gate access system, the price tag is obviously a major factor.
 But the total cost of ownership is more than just the initial hardware purchase.
 It’s a combination of the equipment, the professional setup, and any ongoing service fees.
 Understanding each piece of the puzzle helps you budget accurately and find a solution that makes sense for your property and your wallet.
 Let’s walk through the main costs you can expect.

-Hardware and Equipment Pricing
+The Cost of Hardware and Equipment

 The biggest initial expense is the hardware itself.
 The price can vary quite a bit depending on the technology you choose and the scale of your system.
 A simple keypad system for a single gate will cost less than a multi-point biometric or RFID system for a large commercial property.